This toy triceratops with 6,298 ppm Lead would be illegal if made today: Another reason to avoid vintage toys

 | | | | | | | | | | | | | | | | | |

 The amount of Lead considered unsafe and illegal in a modern item manufactured for use by children today is anything 90 ppm or higher in the paint or coating or anything 100 ppm or higher in the substrate.
-As a result of the high levels of Lead found in this toy (see exact full XRF test results below), it would be considered illegal if sold for use by children today.
+As a result of the high levels of Lead found in this toy (see exact full XRF test results below), it would be considered illegal if sold for children’s use today.

 To see more toys I have tested, click here.